MausGames/flip-it/README.md

 Dance around each other, use powerful items, and try to capture the most territory until time runs out.

-Flip It is a **short competitive turf war game** made in less than eight hours on [Mi'pu'mi][1] day with the jam theme "not right nor wrong".
+Flip It is a **short competitive territory game** made in less than eight hours on [Mi'pu'mi][1] day with the jam theme "not right nor wrong".

 #